 You can reward your dog with food, a favorite toy, clicker or praise.
 I have found that most dogs are food motivated.
 What dog doesn’t like to eat?
 And what do they like most?
 People food.
 So, when you are training use an extra special treat, one that they only get when training.
 Hot dogs work great or pieces of cooked, unseasoned chicken, but make sure they are tiny pieces or you will soon have a fat Chihuahua.

-No, you don’t have to carry treats around with you for the rest of your life.
+No, you don’t have to carry treats around with you for the rest of your life when you train a Chihuahua.
 You are teaching your dog to do the behavior automatically.
 After he has done that same behavior 500 times it becomes muscle memory and he will just do it automatically no longer needing a treat for motivation.